Chris Jericho: The Inner Circle (2019–2021)

 On January 8, 2019, Jericho made a surprise appearance at a media event organized by the upstart All Elite Wrestling (AEW) promotion.
 Shortly afterwards, Jericho was filmed signing a full-time performers three-year contract with AEW.
 Jericho defeated Kenny Omega at the promotion's inaugural event Double or Nothing on May 25, and went on to defeat Adam Page at All Out on August 31 to become the inaugural AEW World Champion.
 On the premiere episode of Dynamite on October 2, Jericho allied himself with Sammy Guevara, Jake Hager, Santana and Ortiz, creating a stable that would be known as The Inner Circle.
 Jericho would make successful title defences against Darby Allin on the October 16 episode of Dynamite, Cody at Full Gear on November 9, and Scorpio Sky on the Thanksgiving Eve special episode on November 27.
-In December, Jericho started a feud with Jon Moxley where he tried to convince Moxley to join the group.
-At Revolution on February 29, 2020, Jericho lost the title to Moxley.
+In December, Jericho started a feud with Jon Moxley where he unsuccessfully tried to convince Moxley to join the group.
+At Revolution on February 29, 2020, Jericho lost the world championship to Moxley, ending his reign at 182 days.

 After losing the championship, Jericho and The Inner Circle began a feud with The Elite (Adam Page, Cody, Kenny Omega and The Young Bucks).
 At Double or Nothing on May 23, The Inner Circle were defeated by Page, Omega, The Young Bucks and Matt Hardy in a Stadium Stampede match.
 Jericho next began a rivalry with Orange Cassidy, with Jericho defeating him on the Fyter Fest episode of Dynamite on July 8, but losing a rematch on the August 12 episode of Dynamite.
 The two faced once again at All Out on September 5, in a Mimosa Mayhem match, which Jericho lost.

-Beginning in October, Jericho began a feud with MJF, who requested to join the Inner Circle, despite disapproval from Sammy Guevara, Santana and Ortiz.
+Beginning in October, Jericho began a feud with MJF, who requested to join the Inner Circle, despite disapproval from the rest of the group.
 Jericho and MJF wrestled in a match at the Full Gear event on November 7, which MJF won, thus allowing him to join the Inner Circle.
 On the Beach Break episode of Dynamite on February 3, 2021, Jericho and MJF won a tag team battle royal to become the number one contenders for the AEW World Tag Team Championship at the Revolution event on March 7 against The Young Bucks, which they were unsuccessful in winning.